 After the inspections are complete, any discoveries made and their estimates, are presented.
 Your Real Estate agent can help the buyer renegotiate the purchase price of the home and help you get the best outcome possible.

-As you can see, the due diligence process has multiple steps that are very involved.
-Working with a licensed Real Estate professional on your side who can facilitate all of the steps in the due diligence process, can make all the difference in securing your dream property and protecting you as you negotiate your purchase.
+The due diligence process has multiple steps that are very involved.
+Working with a North Carolina Real Estate professional who can facilitate all of the steps in the due diligence process, can make all the difference in securing your dream property and protecting you as you negotiate your purchase.